youwen5/web/routes/+about.typ

 at #link("https://hackmit.org/")[HackMIT 2025].
 I've also won prizes at
 #link("https://sbhacks.com/")[SB Hacks XI] and
 #link("https://dataorbit-2025.devpost.com/")[UCSB DataOrbit].

+I'm originally from Shanghai, China.
+My second hometown is Leiyang City (耒阳市), in Hunan Province, China---the birthplace of
+#link("https://en.wikipedia.org/wiki/Cai_Lun")[Cai Lun], the inventor of paper #footnote[Ok, you've got me.
+Per wikipedia: "Although traditionally regarded as the inventor of paper, earlier forms of paper have existed since the 3rd century BCE, so Cai's contributions are limited to innovation, rather than invention."
+But that's not nearly as cool.].

+After that, I lived in the state of Utah for a few years as a kid, before moving to the San Francisco Bay Area.
+I attended 6 different elementary schools, 1 middle school, and 2 high schools.

+#dinkus

 I like programming, #link("https://www.jxmcorriss.com/blog/frieren")[somewhat].
 I hold the view of the
 #link("https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/full-text/book/book-Z-H-7.html")[Wizard